rfhayn/grocery-recipe-manager/README.md

 ### **First Run Experience**
 - **Sample Data**: App includes realistic sample staples, categories, and recipes for immediate testing
 - **Custom Categories**: Try the drag-and-drop category reordering to personalize your store layout
-- **Recipe Catalog**: Explore the new Recipes tab with sample recipes and usage tracking
+- **Recipe Catalog**: Explore the Recipes tab with sample recipes, enhanced detail views, and usage tracking
+- **Enhanced Recipe Features**: Test the professional timing displays, mark-as-used functionality, and favorite toggle
 - **Auto-Generate Lists**: Create a grocery list from your staples to see the revolutionary organization

 ---